Now some fresh pickings from the Political Grapevine:

-An independent panel, commissioned by the BBC, is accusing the network of "ignorance" and an "institutional mindset" that prevents it from covering European issues impartially.
+An independent panel, commissioned by the BBC (search), is accusing the network of "ignorance" and an "institutional mindset" that prevents it from covering European issues impartially.

 A new Fox News Opinion Dynamics poll out today shows Americans split on what should happen after Iraqi elections on Sunday, with 47 percent saying U.S. troops should start coming home, and 46 percent saying they should stay until the country is stabilized.